 Safety, Health, and Security

-As you are aware, the latest events brought us to deal with missile and rocket attacks from Gaza.
+As you are aware, the latest events brought us to deal with missile and rocket attacks.

-Please follow guidelines that will be published on the website or sent via email.
+Please follow the guidelines that will be published on the website or sent via email.

-1. A MAMAD (residential secure space - consult with your landlord regarding which room in your apartment answers this definition) or a MAMAK (secure space outside your apartment- within the building floor, usually a communal space such as a staircase)- provides shelter within your residential setting.
+1. MAMAD (residential secure space—consult with your landlord regarding which room in your apartment answers this definition) or a MAMAK (secure space outside your apartment—within the building floor, usually a communal space such as a staircase)- provides shelter within your residential setting.

-2. Some apartment buildings are equipped with an internal communal shelter - often located at the bottom floor or just outside the building (this is the case for TAU dorms A and B).
-Making your way down towards the shelter - you should avoid using elevators and use the staircase.
+1. Some apartment buildings are equipped with an internal communal shelter—often located on the bottom floor or just outside the building (this is the case for TAU dorms A and B).
+Making your way down towards the shelter—you should avoid using elevators and use the staircase.

-3. A public shelter can also be found in some neighborhoods and accessed through signs/maps provided by the local authority.
-Make sure you can get to your selected public shelter within the time provided
+1. A public shelter can also be found in some neighborhoods and accessed through signs/maps provided by the local authority.
+Make sure you can get to your selected public shelter within the time provided.

-4. If you reside in a tall building (three floors and above) and lack access to either of the above, simply enter the staircase and make your way down.
-Residents of the top floor in a three-floor building without a protected space, shelter or reinforced security room should descend one floor and remain in the staircase.
+1. If you reside in a tall building (three floors and above) and lack access to either of the above, simply enter the staircase and make your way down.
+Residents of the top floor in a three-floor building without a protected space, shelter, or reinforced security room should descend one floor and remain in the staircase.

-5. In the absence of any of the options above, one should choose a secure internal room with a minimum of external walls and open windows.
-One should not select a kitchen, a bathroom or a shower given the apprehension that the tiling mirrors or glass might shatter.
-Sit on the floor (below the level of the windows), close to an interior wall and not facing a window.
+1. In the absence of any of the options above, choose a secure internal room with a minimum of external walls and open windows.
+You should not select a kitchen, a bathroom, or a shower given that the tiling, mirrors or glass might shatter.
+Crouch on the floor (below the level of the windows), close to an interior wall, and not facing a window.

-In a populated area - enter the closest building and go to the shelter or staircase- at any time follow instructions from others around you in the building.
+• In a populated area, enter the closest building and go to the shelter or staircase.
+Follow instructions from others around you in the building.

 Stop at the side of the road, get out of the car and to the nearest building or protected area.
 If you do not have time to reach a building or protected area, get out of the car, lie down and cover your head with your hands.
 If you cannot follow either of the above instructions, stop and wait in the vehicle for ten minutes.